 It’s a place you could easel-y get used to…

-NOTE: Rooms at the Artist Residence start at £230 a night (breakfast not included) – you can find out more and book on their website HERE.
+NOTE: Rooms at the Artist Residence London start at £245 a night – you can find out more and book HERE.

 Looking for more inspiration?
 Check out London’s finest boutique hotels